Oast House Brand

 Founder

-Early life
+ngEarly life

 At the time the government sacked Professor David Nutt who was the chairman of the government's independent advisory council on drugs, after he gave scientific evidence challenging the demonisation of cannabis.
-Other influential figures such as Lester Grinspoon and Leslie Iverson further inspired Dan convincing him there was a legitimate movement coming from within the establishment that was set to change the world.
+Other influential figures such as Lester Grinspoon and Leslie Iverson further inspired Dan convincing him there was a legitimate movement coming from within the scientific establishment that was set to change the world.

 Career

 Dan studied at both the University of Exeter and Imperial College London pursuing a BSc and MRes in drug discovery and development principles.
 He attended a talk by GW Pharmaceutical's first employee David Potter at Darwin House (London).
 David gave an impassioned talk where he unveiled a cannabis plant out of an armoured suitcase.
 Dan knew he wanted to work with trailblazers like David and was proud to see some progression of the medical cannabis movement on home soil.
-Dan wrote many times to his MP Sir John Stanley and after correspondence with Lord Henley soon became disillusioned with the state of UK politics.
-He got a visa to live and work in Canada in search of more progressive attitudes.